-I've been lettering for years, working on all sorts of projects from Wes Anderson movies, to David Eggers book covers and for every lettering project the basic unit is the same: a single letter.
+I've been lettering for years, working on all sorts of projects from Wes Anderson movies to Dave Eggers book covers.
+For every lettering project, the basic unit is the same: a single letter.

-In this self-paced class I'll teach you my process, starting with just that - a simple and beautiful single letter in the form of a drop cap.
-A drop cap is the large letter that starts a chapter in a book - an artform found in manuscripts dating back 2,000 years.
+In this self-paced class, I'll teach you my process, starting with that crucial unit: a simple and beautiful single letter in the form of a drop cap.
+A drop cap is the large letter that starts a chapter in a book, an artform found in manuscripts dating back 2,000 years.

 What You'll Learn